Serving Clients Throughout Southern California

 How Judges Set Bail

-Judges typically set bail, but some cities and counties have set bail amounts for common crimes.
+The Bail Schedule is used by a panel of judges who dictate bail bond amount for various crimes.
+Some cities and counties have a set bail process for common crimes.
 In that case, the jail tells you the bail amount, and you pay them directly.
 If a judge asks for bail, you must wait for the arraignment.
 The suspect goes to court to see the judge and hear the bail amount.
 At that time, they can ask for a lower amount if they can’t afford it.

 Bail Limits

 If you’re wondering, “How much is it to bail someone out of jail?” you’ll be glad to know there are bail limits.
 A judge or government can’t set bail at an excessive amount.
-Bail isn’t a punishment—it’s a way to let a suspect go free until they return to court for a conviction.
+Bail isn’t a punishment—it’s a way to let a suspect go free until wait for the court dates for a conviction.
 However, some judges set high bail to keep the suspect in jail before the trial.

 Bail Conditions